Categories

 College Scholarships

-The Epilepsy Foundation of San Diego County provides scholarships ranging from $250 – $2,000 annually to multiple college undergraduates.
-The Foundation also manages two in-memoriam scholarships:
+The Epilepsy Foundation of San Diego County provides scholarships ranging from $250–$6,000 annually to multiple college undergraduates, including two in-memoriam scholarships:

 • The Michael Zapoticzny Memorial Scholarship, established in 2002, is named for 18-year-old Michael Zapoticzny, who passed away in 2001, from epilepsy during his freshman year at Rutgers University in New Jersey.
 His parents Steve and Sue Zapoticzny award up to $6,000 annually to one college undergraduate in Michael’s honor.